 The City of Independence Procurement Division uses Public Purchase, an online e-procurement service, to distribute and receive bids and proposals online.
-Some of the features of Public Purchase that you, as a vendor, will enjoy:
+Some of the features of Public Purchase:

 To register as a vendor for the City of Independence, just click on the following link to register:

 If you have any questions regarding the online registration process, please contact Public Purchase via 'Live Chat' in the upper left corner of the Public Purchase home page, or e-mail firstname.lastname@example.org.
 You may also contact the Procurement Division at 816-325-7091, or via e-mail RPankey@indepmo.org.